MarineEvoEcoLab/Lab_Website/content/authors/Erin Wildes/_index.md

 ---
 # Display name
-title: Juliana Bucci
+title: Erin Wildes

 # Username (this should match the folder name)
 authors:
--  Juliana Bucci
+-  Erin Wildes
 # Is this the primary user of the site?
 superuser: false